 Sven Behnke, Maren Bennewitz, Jürgen Müller, and Michael Schreiber

 Abstract.
-This document describes the RoboCup Humanoid League team NimbRo of University of Freiburg in preparation for the competition to be held in Osaka in July 2005.
+This document describes the RoboCup Humanoid League team NimbRo of University of Freiburg as required by the preregistration procedure for the competition to be held in Osaka in July 2005.